 No it doesn’t.
 We have a wide variety of jewelry for you to choose from, so the jewelry cost is separated from the piercing cost.
-Our minimum price for a surgical steel basic jewelry is 25$.
+Our minimum price for a basic titanium jewelry is 45$.
 As for implants (microdermal and skin diver), the price includes the complete jewelry with a Swarovski.
 Take a look of what we hold in store in our jewelry section.

 We do every piercings (except genitals and nipple piercing) without a parent’s signature at 16 years old.
 It is in our rights to refuse to do a piercing depending on the situation.
 Take a look at our store’s policy concerning our piercings in the information section.